 The Off-Campus Program began in 1979 as an extension of the original campus school into the homes of families across the United States and, eventually, numerous other countries.
 It would foster students’ independence and self-confidence by encouraging them to embrace the responsibility for their own education.
 Pat believed students could identify their goals and passions, and with the professional supervision and aid of Clonlara’s advisors, choose their own educational resources and establish their own schedules.
 In 2013, the Online Program was added for students who wanted “ready-to-go” courses with the freedom and flexibility of Clonlara’s educational approach.

 Throughout its history, Clonlara School has been a leading advocate for alternative education and homeschooling in the United States.
 In the 1980s, Pat filed a lawsuit against the State of Michigan Board of Education on behalf of Clonlara and home-educating families, which began a series of legal battles.

 In 1993, the Michigan Supreme Court ruled in Clonlara’s favor, acknowledging that state education officials could not enforce public school policies against parents educating at home as if those policies were law.
 This precedent-setting victory would prove instrumental in making homeschooling a legal and acceptable educational option for families across the United States.

-Today, Clonlara continues to expand, serving students in more than 70 countries and providing support in multiple languages: English, French, German, Greek, Hungarian, Portuguese, Spanish, and Turkish.
+Today, Clonlara continues to expand, serving students in more than 70 countries and providing support in multiple languages: English, French, German, Hungarian, Portuguese, Spanish.